duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 - ### searchTerm `string`

-    The term(s) that was searched, stripped of skip words (e.g. "cat videos" would be "cat").
-This will be used for the MetaBar wording where it reads, for example, "Showing 15 **Electronics** Coupons".
-In this case "Electronics" is the `searchTerm`.
+    The key term or subject in the search query.
+The `searchTerm` is used to describe the `itemType` and it can be determined by removing any skip words from the original query.
+For example, searching "coupons for electronics", will display the phrase "Showing 15 **electronics** Coupons" in the MetaBar.
+In this case, the word "electronics" is the `searchTerm`.

 - ### itemType `string`

-    The type of item being shown (e.g. Videos, Images, Recipes) and this is also used in the MetaBar.
-In the previous example, "Showing 15 **Electronics** Coupons", "Coupons" is the `itemType`.
+    The type of item being shown (e.g. Videos, Images, Recipes). `itemType` is also used by the MetaBar, to describe the current result.
+Using the previous example, in the phrase, "Showing 15 **electronics** Coupons", the word "Coupons" is the `itemType`.

 ------

 - ### primaryText `string`

     If defined, this text will replace the MetaBar's "Showing **n** Items" text.
 For example, the Forecast Spice uses this to display "Weather for New York, NY" in the MetaBar.

+- ### secondaryText `string`

+    This is additional text label that will be displayed to the left of the "More at" link.
+For example, the Forecast Spice uses this to indicate the current temperature unit being used: "Temperatures in F&deg;".

 ------